Skip to main content

 Growth Hormone Peptide Therapy

 For adults seeking to address age-related decline in growth hormone (GH), peptide therapy offers a sophisticated approach.
-Instead of directly injecting synthetic HGH, these protocols use specific peptides that stimulate the to produce and release its own GH.
+Instead of directly injecting synthetic HGH, these protocols use specific peptides that stimulate the pituitary gland to produce and release its own GH.
 This method is considered a more biomimetic approach, preserving the natural, pulsatile release of growth hormone.
 Key peptides include:

 • Sermorelin ∞ A GHRH analog that directly stimulates the pituitary.
 It has a short half-life, mimicking the body’s natural signaling patterns.